1. Intro

 • No first-moment smoothing: RMSProp rescales the gradient magnitude, but it does not smooth the update direction through a momentum-like EMA of gradients.
 As a result, the direction of motion can remain noisy when mini-batch gradients are highly variable.

-In short, RMSProp fixes AdaGrad’s infinite-memory problem, but it does not yet provide the startup control and directional stabilization that later optimizers such as Adam add explicitly.
+In short, RMSProp fixes AdaGrad’s infinite-memory problem, but it does not yet provide the startup control and directional stabilization that Adam adds explicitly.

 2.6 Dimensional consistency